lynleyaldridge/webpage/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a PhD qualified social scientist, with a background in psychology and sociology.
-I love data analysis, visualization and interpretation, and have rich experience collecting, managing, analysing and reporting on both quantitative and qualitative data across a diverse range of research and evaluation projects (primarily in the fields of psycho-oncology and education).
+I am a PhD qualified research and evaluation analyst, with a background in psychology and sociology.
+I love data analysis, visualization and interpretation, and have rich experience collecting, managing, analyzing and reporting on both quantitative and qualitative data across a diverse range of research and evaluation projects (primarily in the field of education).
 I am passionate about the use of data to inform policy and practice.
-I call myself an Antipodean, identifying as equal parts Kiwi (New Zealander) and Aussie (Australian).